-1. Loss of Coverage -- An Eligible Employee and/or Eligible Dependent(s) may request enrollment outside of the Initial Enrollment Period and Annual Open Enrollment Period if the individual was covered under another Employer Sponsored health benefit plan as an employee or dependent, or, was covered under other health insurance (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below), or was covered under COBRA or Florida Continuation of Coverage, at the time they were initially eligible to enroll with Capital Health Plan provided that:

-- a. when offered coverage by Capital Health Plan at the time of initial eligibility, states, in writing, that coverage under another employer-provided health plan was the reason for declining enrollment; and - b. demonstrates that they lost coverage under another health benefit plan (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below) within the past 30 days as a result of legal separation, divorce, death, or, for an employer-provided health benefit plan, termination of employment, termination of employer contributions, exhaustion of COBRA or Florida Continuation, or reduction in the number of hours of employment; and - c. requests enrollment within 30 days after the termination of coverage or employer contributions under another health benefit plan (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below).
+- 1. Loss of Coverage -- An Eligible Employee and/or Eligible Dependent(s) may request enrollment outside of the Initial Enrollment Period and Annual Open Enrollment Period if the individual was covered under another group health plan as an employee or dependent, or, was covered under other health insurance (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below), or was covered under COBRA or Florida Continuation of Coverage, at the time they were initially eligible to enroll with Capital Health Plan provided that: - a. demonstrates that they lost coverage under another health benefit plan (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below) within the past 30 days as a result of legal separation, divorce, death, or, for an State of Florida -provided health benefit plan, termination of employment, termination of State of Florida contributions, exhaustion of COBRA or Florida Continuation, or reduction in the number of hours of employment; and b. requests enrollment within 30 days after the termination of coverage or State of Florida contributions under another health benefit plan (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below).

 Eligible Dependents may be enrolled at the time an Eligible Employee enrolls.
-To apply for coverage for an Eligible Dependent, the Eligible Employee must complete the Employer Plan Sponsor Individual Enrollment Application (if the Eligible Employee also is enrolling) or the Member Status Change Request Form (if the Eligible Employee is already enrolled and is only enrolling their Eligible Dependents) and submit it to their Employer Plan Sponsor.
-The Employer Plan Sponsor must forward it to Capital Health Plan.
-The applicable form and any applicable supporting documentation must be received by Capital Health Plan within 30 days of the loss of coverage (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below).
-Note: The Subscriber must also use the Member Status Change Form to disenroll a Dependent.
+To apply for coverage for an Eligible Dependent, the Eligible Employee must complete the State of Florida People First enrollment segment.
+The State of Florida People First must forward it to Capital Health Plan.
+It must be received by Capital Health Plan within 30 days of the loss of coverage (except in the case of loss of coverage under a Children's Health Insurance Plan [CHIP] or Medicaid, see #3 below).